learn-co-curriculum/react-hooks-running-tests/README.md

 ## Overview

-In this lab, we'll discuss how the tests are set up for other labs throughout this phase, and some tips for running tests.
+In this lab, we'll discuss how the tests are set up for the labs in this phase, and give some tips for running tests.

 ## Running Jest Tests